jianlianggao/docker-batman/README.md

 ## Publications

-- Hao, J., et al., BATMAN¨Can R package for the automated quantification of metabolites from nuclear magnetic resonance spectra using a Bayesian model.
+- Hao, J., et al., BATMANÂ¨Can R package for the automated quantification of metabolites from nuclear magnetic resonance spectra using a Bayesian model.
 Bioinformatics, 2012.
 28(15): p.
 2088-90. http://bioinformatics.oxfordjournals.org/content/28/15/2088
 - Astle, W., et al., A Bayesian Model of NMR Spectra for the Deconvolution and Quantification